 Your Leadership Team

-Tatiana Chabeaux-Smith, Manager of Corporate Communications and Marketing for Consumer Protection BC (a provincial regulator), develops and leads the implementation of the annual communications and marketing plan, plays a pivotal role in issues management, and is the corporate media spokesperson.
+Tatiana Chabeaux-Smith, Director of Communications & External Engagement for Consumer Protection BC (a provincial regulator), develops and leads the implementation of the annual communications and marketing plan, plays a pivotal role in issues management, and is the corporate media spokesperson.

 Along with over 20 years of experience in PR and communications, Tatiana holds an honours bachelor’s degree from Trent University and has a certificate in Management and Leadership Skills from Royal Roads University.

-In 2018, she was the volunteer Chair of the organizing committee for the CPRS-VI Beyond the Hype conference and is a member of the national CPRS professional development committee which created the workshop program for the 2019 national conference.
+In 2018, she was the volunteer Chair of the organizing committee for the CPRS-VI Beyond the Hype conference and has been a member of the national CPRS professional development committee since 2019, which develops the program for the CPRS national conferences.

 GAELLE VAN ERP